Probe-Particle/PPSTM/README.md

 * currently developed Python3/C++ version of the PPSTM code:
   * works in python3(.7 and higher), matplotlib, cpp>=4.4.8 (look at wiki instruction for problems with MAC [compilation](https://github.com/Probe-Particle/PPSTM/wiki#compilation-and-overview)), PyQt5 (for [GUI](https://github.com/Probe-Particle/PPSTM/wiki#GUI-for-PPSTM-code) ),for some parts [ASE](https://wiki.fysik.dtu.dk/ase/) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/) are imporatant;
-  * Part of the code regarding simulations with tilting tips is depending on the ProbeParticleModel developed by Prokop Hapala and co. (https://github.com/ProkopHapala/ProbeParticleModel), you can easilly install it throug ```install_PPAFM.sh``` script.
+  * Part of the code regarding simulations with tilting tips is depending on the ProbeParticleModel developed by Prokop Hapala and co. (https://github.com/Probe-Particle/ppafm), you can easilly install it with ```pip install ppafm>=0.2.0a3```.

 For easy introduction to this code and its functionalities, try [Graphic User Interface (GUI)](https://github.com/Probe-Particle/PPSTM/wiki#GUI-for-PPSTM-code) or [PPSTM_simple.py](https://github.com/Probe-Particle/PPSTM/wiki#ppstm_simplepy) script.